The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 But if the event and satellite issues are written by Brian Michael Bendis, it might be helpful to collect the perspective from both.

-(Marvel) “Event fatigue” has its origin from the nineties, when every threat spawned from a dark secret originated from the X-Men’s past; mostly.
+(Marvel) “Event fatigue” has its origin in the nineties, when every threat spawned from a dark secret originated from the X-Men’s past; mostly.
 Chris Claremont’s run for Marvel’s mutants was so important, to say the least, that the company’s editorial department has been trying to emulate or reproduce its impact, ever since his leave from the Uncanny X-Men – not an easy task.
 Especially because those international mutants were the established ‘flavor of the month’ for decades.

-Meanwhile, The Amazing Spider-Man title (and character), though not being a core player of any Marvel event, his participation would always prove impactful to his life, such as the Black Costume in Secret Wars, the origin of Demogoblin, and the new Carrion during Inferno, the great battles against Sentinels during The Onslaught saga, his great participation in issue #346 of The Uncanny X-Men during the Operation: Zero Tolerance event, until he joined The Avengers in Marvel’s new century.
+Meanwhile, The Amazing Spider-Man title (and character), though not a core player of any Marvel event, his participation would always prove impactful to his life, such as the Black Costume in Secret Wars, the origin of Demogoblin, and the new Carrion during Inferno, the great battles against Sentinels during The Onslaught saga, his great participation in issue #346 of The Uncanny X-Men during the Operation: Zero Tolerance event, until he joined The Avengers in Marvel’s new century.

 From then onwards, Spider-Man became more connected to the Marvel Universe.
 His actions mattered, especially during the House of M, Dark Reign, and AvX events – he wasn’t only feeling their aftermaths, but being an integral part of them.
 His teammates would listen to his opinion based on his large experience.